Gay men: Homelessness

-For many young gay men and LGBT+ youth around the world, homelessness and housing insecurity are serious issues.
-In the United States, which has the largest homeless population in the Western world outside of Germany, numerical estimates of housing insecure LGBT youth range from 1.6 million to 2.8 million.
-In one U.S. national sample, nearly half of houseless LGBT youth reported they had been kicked out of their home because their family had rejected their sexual orientation or identity.
+For many young gay men and LGBTQ youth around the world, homelessness and housing insecurity are serious issues.
+In the United States, which has the largest homeless population in the Western world outside of Germany, numerical estimates of housing insecure LGBTQ youth range from 1.6 million to 2.8 million.
+In one U.S. national sample, nearly half of houseless LGBTQ youth reported they had been kicked out of their home because their family had rejected their sexual orientation or identity.
 For young gay men, the precariousness of unstable housing comes with many dangers; for example, studies have found that young gay men and adolescents were more likely than their straight counterparts to be sexually victimized while homeless.
-Amongst adults, no nationally representative datasets exist yet for measuring the sexual orientation or gender identity of homeless or housing insecure individuals; however, some estimates place the LGBT community at between 20 and 40% of the United States' homeless populations.
+Amongst adults, no nationally representative datasets exist yet for measuring the sexual orientation or gender identity of homeless or housing insecure individuals; however, some estimates place the LGBTQ community at between 20 and 40% of the United States' homeless populations.